Evelle J. Younger

 He joined the firm Buchalter, Nemer, Fields, & Younger as a senior partner in 1979 where he worked until his death a decade later.

 Early life and education

 Younger was a second cousin twice removed of the Younger Brothers, a notable 19th-century gang of American outlaws that are often associated with the Jesse James gang.
-He was born in Stamford, Nebraska in 1918 and received his law degree from Nebraska University.
+He was born in Stamford, Nebraska in 1918 and received his law degree from the University of Nebraska College of Law.